-We aim to reduce restrictive practices by the proactive use of risk reduction plans drawn up with the involvement of the child(ren) (or young person) and their parents.
-Co-produced risk reduction plans aim to better understand the experiences of parents and children as well as they agree the steps that should be taken to avoid escalation and promote emotional wellbeing.
+We aim to reduce restrictive practices by the proactive use of risk reduction plans drawn up with the involvement of the child(ren) and their parents.
+Co-produced risk reduction plans aim to better understand the experiences of parents and children as well as agree on the steps that should be taken to avoid escalation and promote emotional wellbeing.